Genomic Data Analysis

 Genotype Concordance Assessments Get a Quote

-Genotype concordance compares variants called in a callset (typically vcf) to a truth dataset.
-The truth dataset is currently NIST hg19 NA12878, but this can be modified if needed, and the input is most efficient as a vcf, but bam and cram are also possible.
+Genotype concordance compares variants called in a callset (typically VCF) to a truth dataset.
+The truth dataset is currently NIST hg19 NA12878, but this can be modified if needed, and the input is most efficient as a VCF, but BAM and CRAM are also accepted.

-This on prem suite of tools is used to calculate false positive rate, sensitivity for calling variants by allele fraction and read depth, and repeatability of variant calling using the Jaccard similarity index.
+Used to calculate false positive rate, sensitivity for calling variants by allele fraction and read depth, and repeatability of somatic variant calling using the Jaccard similarity index.
 Replicates of NA12878 (recommended 6) are required for false positive rate calculation.
 Replicates of the 5, 10, and 20plex HapMap Cell Line DNA pools (required >3 each) are required for sensitivity and repeatability calculation.
 These tools may be used for assessing process changes or characterizing new panels.
-Note: the Mutect1_Indelocator version of this tool is compatible with the versioning of the CRSP pipeline.
+Mutect1 + Indelocator or Mutect 2 tools are used depending on the analysis pipeline.

 SmartSeq2 Single Cell RNA expression and QC Get a Quote

 This pipeline uses HISAT2 to align reads sequenced from each cell to the reference and produce a BAM file, RSEM to estimate expression values, and Picard to obtain QC metrics such as alignment metrics, GC bias, insert size, quality by cycle, and RNA coverage metrics.
-Future plans will include quality metrics across the samples in a plate as well.
+Future plans will include quality metrics across the samples in a plate.